-Recent years have seen a dramatic increase in the study and conceptualization of nondeliberative choices,: extensive research has generated competing paradigms describing various aspects of behavior that are not regulated with full consciousness.
-The prominence beyond academia of scholars such as Daniel Kahneman (2002 Nobel Prize laureate) and Eldar Shafir in psychology, Richard Thaler in economics, Cass Sunstein and Dan Kahan in law, and Dan Ariely and Max Bazerman in management demonstrates the broad acceptance of the importance of intuitive and nondeliberative aspects of human choice and behavior.
-One paradigm that has been popularized by Kahneman’s book, Thinking, Fast and Slow, is the existence of two systems of reasoning; this concept is now at the core of much research in behavioral law and economics.
+Recently there has been a dramatic increase in the study and conceptualization of nondeliberative decision making: extensive research has generated competing paradigms describing various aspects of behavior that are not regulated with full consciousness.
+The prominence beyond academia of scholars such as Daniel Kahneman (who won the 2002 Nobel Prize in economics), Eldar Shafir in psychology, Richard Thaler in economics, Cass Sunstein and Daniel Kahan in law, and Daniel Ariely and Max Bazerman in management demonstrates the broad acceptance of the importance of intuitive and nondeliberative aspects of human choice and behavior.
+One paradigm that has been popularized by Kahneman’s book, Thinking, Fast and Slow, is the existence of two systems of reasoning.
 The dual-reasoning system, which has been the subject of thousands of papers and many books, differentiates between System 1, an automatic, intuitive, and mostly unconscious process, and System 2, a controlled and deliberative process.
-The recognition of automaticity in decision-making has played an important role in the emergence of behavioral economics and subsequently behavioral law and economics.
-More recently, these insights have also been central to the development of the field of behavioral ethics, and to its introduction into legal scholarship.
+The recognition of automaticity in decision making has played an important role in the emergence of behavioral economics and subsequently behavioral law and economics.
+More recently, these insights have also been central to the development of the field of BE and to its introduction into legal scholarship.

-Behavioral Ethics Versus Behavioral Economics
+Behavioral Ethics versus Behavioral Economics

-The field of behavioral ethics studies people’s inability to recognize the effect of self-interest on their behavior.
-This is a highly important aspect of human behavior, one which has been neglected by scholars in other fields.
-As one of us has discussed elsewhere, behavioral ethics is different from behavioral law and economics.
-Behavioral law and economics offers the bounded rationality argument: due to information deficiencies, cognitive limitations and time constraints, individuals fail to make rational decisions.
-This argument means that people cannot be fully trusted to make decisions in a way that will enhance their own welfare.
-Behavioral law and economics therefore highlights peoples' failure to serve their own self-interest.
-Behavioral ethics offers a supplementing concept – that of bounded ethicality, which focuses on people's inability to recognize their own moral faults.
-Bounded ethicality clouds individuals' judgment and prevents them from seeing how their own self-interest is subconsciously driving their actions.
+Both BE and behavioral law and economics address the role of self-interest in decision making.
+However, whereas BE examines how people are driven by self-interest even when that compels them to act unethically, behavioral law and economics (BLE) offers an explanation for why people do not make decisions that are in their best interests.
+BLE proposes the bounded rationality argument: because of information deficiencies, cognitive limitations, and time constraints, individuals fail to make rational decisions.
+Thus, people cannot be fully trusted to make decisions in a way that will enhance their own welfare.
+In contrast, behavioral ethics proposes the concept of bounded ethicality, which focuses on people's inability to recognize their own moral faults.
+Bounded ethicality clouds individuals' judgment and prevents them from seeing how their own self-interest is subconsciously driving their actions, even those that are unethical.

 To illustrate this difference, consider an interaction between a financial advisor and her client.
-According to tBounded rationality the client might suffer from different biases that will prevent her from accurately assessing the value of the product offered to her.
-In other words, her cognitive limitations hinder her ability to make the decision that is best for her, and would best serve her self-interest.
-Conversely, bounded ethicality means that the advisor and the mechanisms that limit may fail to appreciate the fact she is deceiving her client.
+According to the concept of bounded rationality the client might have different biases that will prevent him from accurately assessing the value of the product offered to him.
+In other words, his cognitive limitations hinder his ability to make the decision that would best serve his self-interest.
+Conversely, bounded ethicality addresses the actions of the advisor and the mechanisms that limit her ability to realize she is deceiving her client.
 Here, cognitive limitations sabotage the advisor's ability to see that her self-interest is preventing her from acting morally.
-Behavioral law and economics and behavioral ethics can be understood as studying opposing archetypes of cognitive limitations related to self-interest.
-Behavioral law and economics studies the ways in which our cognitive limitations hinder our ability to promote our own self-interest, while behavioral ethics is concerned with the power of self-interest to implicitly affect our ability to engage in candid ethical deliberation.
+Behavioral law and economics and behavioral ethics can thus be understood as studying opposing archetypes of cognitive limitations related to self-interest.
+Behavioral law and economics studies the ways in which our cognitive limitations hinder our ability to promote our own self-interest, while BE is concerned with the power of self-interest to implicitly affect our ability to engage in candid ethical deliberation.